A two-player portfolio tracking game: Problem formulation

 whereas agent~2 wishes to minimize

-via her trading rate $(\alpha^2_t)_{0 \leq t \leq T}$ in response to a given strategy $(\alpha^1_t)_{0 \leq t \leq T}$ of her opponent agent~1.
+his trading rate $(\alpha^2_t)_{0 \leq t \leq T}$ in response to a given strategy $(\alpha^1_t)_{0 \leq t \leq T}$ of his opponent agent~1.
 As in the single-agent problem in~\citet{BankSonerVoss:17}, the first term in~\eqref{def:objective1} and~\eqref{def:objective2} reflects the agents' running after their individual target strategies $\xi^1$ and $\xi^2$, respectively, through minimizing the corresponding square deviation from their respective portfolio positions~$X^1$ and~$X^2$.
 The common weight parameter $\sigma$ measures price fluctuations of the underlying unaffected price process.
 The second and third terms in~\eqref{def:objective1} and~\eqref{def:objective2} take into account the additional incurred linear quadratic illiquidity costs which are induced by temporary and permanent price impact while both agents are trading in the risky asset as stipulated in~\eqref{def:exPrice} (see also~\citet{CarlinLoboViswanathan:07} and~\citet{SchiedZhang:17}).
 Note, however, that due to each agent's individual terminal state constraint $X^i_T = \Xi^i_T$ $\PP$-a.s. (for $i=1,2$) only the competitor's accrued permanent price impact feeds into their respective cost functional.
-Indeed, integration by parts yields that the $i$-th agent's permanent impact from her own trading always creates the same costs $\gamma (X^i_T - x^i)^2=\gamma (\Xi^i_T - x^i)^2$ independent of her chosen trading rate and therefore can be neglected in her own objective functional.
+Indeed, integration by parts yields that the $i$-th agent's permanent impact from their own trading always creates the same costs $\gamma (X^i_T - x^i)^2=\gamma (\Xi^i_T - x^i)^2$ independent of their chosen trading rate and therefore can be neglected in their own objective functional.
 We obtain following individual optimal stochastic control problems for agent~1 and agent~2, namely,

 for any fixed strategy $\alpha^2 \in \cA^2$, and